 Digital events have an environmental impact too: VS Code Day 2022 is estimated to produce about 2.3 metric tons of CO2, including both the event's production and attendees streaming live and on-demand.
 We're partnering with Tradewater to fully offset the carbon emissions for VS Code Day and then more–becoming carbon negative!

 Is the event free to attend?

 VS Code Day is a free event for the community of VS Code users and developers.
-The event will be live-streamed at 8am Pacific Time (4pm GMT) on January 27, 2021.
-The event will be re-streamed, with live chat-based Q&A, the same day at 8pm Pacific Time (4am GMT on January 28).
+The event will be live-streamed at 8am Pacific Time (4pm UTC) on March 3, 2022.

 Do I need to pre-register?